-- Limited to only one or two points
+- Limited to only one or maximum of two points

 - Combined with positive encouragement

-- A two-way street (be open to receiving feedback in return)
+- A two-way street (the recipient may provide feedback in return)

 When to refrain from giving feedback

-Bear in mind that sometimes no feedback might be the better option – if someone simply needs encouragement, is finding life or work very challenging, the best thing to do may be to simply say “Well done, keep going.”
+Bear in mind that sometimes no feedback might be the better option – if someone simply needs encouragement, is finding life or work particularly challenging, has recently experienced trauma, the best thing to do may be to simply say “Well done, keep going.”
 Feedback can wait until they’re in a psychologically suitable place to receive it.
 This is why it’s critical to check in with the recipient before providing feedback.